 - Garlic powder - I like to use powder to cover more surface area, but you can also swap in a fresh clove of garlic.

 - Red Bell Pepper - Use any color bell pepper you wish!
+Or use those mini sweet peppers, plus you'll get a fun mix of colors in the resulting pickle salsa.

 If you want your pickle salsa to bring the heat, here are a few additions you can make to spice things up!